 Donor Network of Arizona Referral Hotline – 602-222-3800 (1-800-447-9477)

 The timely referral of patients who meet the criteria for donation is essential to the donation process.
 The Center for Medicare and Medicaid Services requires hospitals and Donor Network of Arizona (DNA) to identify specific clinical triggers to determine when patients should be referred.
-In Arizona, the clinical triggers are to refer patients within one hour when:
+In Arizona, the clinical triggers to refer patients within one hour are:

-- A patient with a severe neuro injury/insult who is ventilated, and is evaluated as having a Glasgow Coma Score ≤ 5
+- When a patient with a severe neuro injury/insult who is ventilated, and is evaluated as having a Glasgow Coma Score ≤ 5

-- Withdrawal of support is being considered, prior to any plan to discontinue mechanical or pharmacological support
+- When withdrawal of support is being considered, prior to any plan to discontinue mechanical or pharmacological support

 - At time of cardiac death (even if the patient has already been referred)